ccgarant/ergo-full-node-raspi/part2-ergo-full-node.md

 ### Update the Pi & Install Java

+---
-**Important:** Start out in the `/mnt/hd1` directory, this is the external ssd hard drive, with the tons of memory for the ergo-node.
-Else, you will quickly overload your sd card memory and crash the pi soon enough (trust me :)
+**Important: SKIP This Step UNLESS you boot from the SD Card**: You'll want to start out in the `/mnt/hd1` as your "home" directory, this is the external ssd hard drive, with the tons of memory for the ergo-node.
+It is not mentioned in the rest of the tutorial because it assumes directly mounting.

 ```bash
 cd /mnt/hd1
 ```
+---

 The node is built with Scala but is run by Java, thus we'll need to install package dependencies Java Development Kit.